-For a description of the revenue deferred to 2010, see "Twelve months ended December 31, 2011 compared to twelve months ended December 31, 2010" above.
+For a description of the revenue deferred to 2010, see "Twelve Months Ended December 31, 2011 Compared to Twelve Months Ended December 31, 2010" above.

 For the twelve months ended December 31, 2009, net deferred revenue of approximately \$0.1 million was comprised mainly of shipments made in 2009 but deferred and recognized in 2010 to our distributor in Brazil in the amount of approximately \$0.4 million, to our distributor in Poland in the amount of \$0.2 million and to our distributor in Israel in the amount of \$0.2 million, offset by shipments made in 2008 but deferred and recognized in revenue in 2009 from our distributor in Italy in the amount of \$0.5 million, and from our distributor in Cyprus in the amount of \$0.2 million.
-See "Twelve months ended December 31, 2011 compared to twelve months ended December 31, 2010" above for the reasons why such revenue was deferred and/or recognized for each of the distributors listed above.
+All revenue in 2008 from our distributors in Italy and Cyprus was deferred to 2009, as we did not have a sufficient history of sales in order to estimate returns.
+See "Twelve Months Ended December 31, 2011 Compared to Twelve Months Ended December 31, 2010" above for the material reasons why our other revenue was deferred and/or recognized for each of the other distributors listed above.